uba2000/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## 2. This report, by its very length, defends itself against the risk of being read
 > Write a function that returns the length of a string.

+## 3. I do not fear computers.
+I fear the lack of them
+> Write a function that prints a string, followed by a new line, to `stdout`.